What’s the future of the shopping mall?

-Each brand takes space for six to 12 months, which means there’s new names coming in each year from start-ups to established names wanting to test a new idea or market.
+Each brand takes space for six to 12 months, which means there are new names coming in each year from start-ups to established names wanting to test a new idea or market.
 BrandBox provides all the fixtures, marketing and tech like RFID tags and foot traffic tracking.
 Macerich intends to roll out the idea to its other mall locations as well.

 HiO, The Gathering Shops, The Edit at Roosevelt Field and more all operate a variation of the same model.
 At the new Hudson Yards development in New York, the shopping mall is dedicating a whole floor to up-and-coming online brands looking to move into physical.
-Unlike a lot of pop-up based models, the spaces are larger and have longer leases, which allows brands to invest more into their stores.
+Unlike a lot of pop-up-based models, the spaces are larger and have longer leases, which allows brands to invest more into their stores.

 More reasons to visit

-If current trends tell us anything it’s that the malls of the future won’t be retail first.
-They will be community spaces with residential, hotels, offices and co-working spaces, health and beauty services, gyms, food and drink, events, entertainment and – yes – retail.
+If current trends tell us anything, it’s that the malls of the future won’t be retail first.
+They will be community spaces with residential, hotels, offices and co-working spaces, health and beauty services, gyms, food and drink, events, entertainment, and – yes – retail.

-We may see services moving into them as well such as banks, doctors, dry cleaners, dentists, child care and more.
+We may see services moving into them as well, such as banks, doctors, dry cleaners, dentists, child care and more.
 These are the sorts of things that we access semi-regularly on a need-to basis, whereas retail is more want driven.

 It’s something that Turkish developer Yaromir Steiner is banking on with his plans to turn a mall in Ohio’s Columbus into a full-on town.
 He pictures a place where you can live, go to work, shop, eat and go out.
 It’s an approach that does away with the traditional definition of the shopping mall.
-Instead of going to a centre, you’re already there and retail is all around you.
+Instead of going to a mall, you’re already there and retail is all around you.

 Oculus at the new World Trade Center in New York is a shopping mall, but it’s also a transport hub serving the nearby office buildings.
-As such more than 50,000 commuters pass through it every day, not to mention tourists, and with this footfall comes the likelihood of increased sales.
+As such, more than 50,000 commuters pass through it every day, not to mention tourists, and with this footfall comes the likelihood of increased sales.

 Is the future the same as the past?

 Once upon a time that might have meant kids visiting the mall to see friends and wander the shops because there was no alternative.
 Now we have those alternatives, but the shopping mall can still be a place for people to come together.
-It just has to offer something new ways of facilitating that.
+It just has to offer new ways of facilitating that.

 Most malls have a lot going for them in terms of being well-located real estate with good transport links, ample parking and more.
-Essentially they’re not hard to get to.
+Essentially, they’re not hard to get to.
 The thing now is to decide what is the best use of these spaces overall.